Learn something new every day More Info... by email

 Adhesions can cause chronic pain, discomfort, and bowel obstructions.
 Most commonly, they are caused by trauma, including surgery, and in a patient with these symptoms, a history of trauma is a strong indicator that adhesions are present.
 Conservative approaches to treatment are generally attempted first but if they are not effective, lysis of adhesion may be recommended.

-In a patient with suspected adhesions, lysis of adhesion can be done laparoscopically, through a series of small incisions to introduce tools, or with a laparotomy, where a single small incision is made to access the site.
-The surgeon looks inside, severs connections formed by adhesions, and may add special packing or gauze to decrease the risk that the adhesions will reform after the surgery.
+In a patient with suspected adhesions, the procedure can be done laparoscopically, through a series of small incisions to introduce tools, or with a laparotomy, where a single small incision is made to access the site.
+The surgeon looks inside, severs connections formed by adhesions, and may add special packing or gauze to decrease the risk the adhesions will reform after the surgery.
 This procedure is performed with the use of general anesthesia.